Mimi Jones

-Mimi Jones (born March 25, 1972 in New York City) is an American bassist, vocalist, composer, bandleader, education and founder of Hot Tone Music.
+Mimi Jones (born March 25, 1972, in New York City) is an American bassist, vocalist, composer, bandleader, education and founder of Hot Tone Music.

 Background

 Mimi Jones was born Miriam Sullivan in New York City and was raised in the Bronx.
 She attended The Harlem School of the Arts, Fiorello H. LaGuardia High School and graduated with a Bachelor of Music Performance from the Manhattan School of Music conservatory in New York.

 Career

-Jones founded the record label Hot Tone Music in 2009.